ClementDreptin/Hayzen/README.md

 ### Running debug builds

-This feature can be enabled from the Settings tab of the mod menu and is persistent accross reboots.
-It allows you to run XEX files built in debug mode or EXE file that can normally only run on Devkits, so no need for RGLoader anymore.
+This feature can be enabled from the Settings tab of the mod menu and is persistent across reboots.
+It allows you to run XEX files built in debug mode or EXE files that can normally only run on Devkits, so no need for RGLoader anymore.

+**Note**: It is now recommended **NOT** to rename the plugin XEX file.
+Or if you do, make sure the name is 11-characters long **AT MOST!**, otherwise loading debug build won't work.
+This is due to technical limitations.

 The following EXEs were tested

 #### Call of Duty 4 - Pre Alpha 253